RuanL-Dev/Desafio_React_Jr/README.md

 ## ServerSoftwares trial - Ruan Lopes Gomes
-This is my website created to meet ServerSoftwares requirements for the test to be a React_Jr.
+This is my website created to meet ServerSoftwares requirements for Backend and Frontend in the test to be a React_Jr.
 Enjoy It and I hope you the best!